-The Claims Administrator may cancel or rescind your coverage if you, your Dependent, or your Employer commit fraud or intentional misrepresentation of material fact.
+The Claims Administrator may cancel or rescind your coverage if you or your Dependent commit fraud or intentional misrepresentation of material fact.
 The Claims Administrator will send the Notice of Cancellation, Rescission or Nonrenewal to your Employer prior to any rescission.
 Your Employer must provide you with a copy of the Notice of Cancellation, Rescission or Nonrenewal.
 Rescission voids the coverage as if it never existed.
 Cancellation or rescission is effective on the date specified in the Notice of Cancellation, Rescission or Nonrenewal and the Notice of End of Coverage.